gabrieldavison/dat_shoes/CLOUDFLARE_DEPLOYMENT.md

 4. Follow the DNS configuration instructions
 5. Wait for DNS propagation (usually takes a few minutes)

-## Environment-Specific Variables
+## Environment-Specific Variables (Git-based deployments only)

-You can set different environment variables for:
+When using Git-based deployment (Method 1), you can set different **build environment variables** for:

-- **Production**: Used for your main branch deployments
+- **Production**: Used when building your main branch deployments
-- **Preview**: Used for pull request and branch preview deployments
+- **Preview**: Used when building pull request and branch preview deployments

+To set environment-specific variables:

+1. Go to **Settings** > **Environment variables**
+2. Add variables separately for **Production** and **Preview** environments
+3. Each will be used during the respective build process

 This is useful for separate Supabase projects for development and production.

+**Important**: These are build-time variables, not runtime variables.
+They are embedded into your static files during the build process.

 ## Build Configuration Details